-As of December 31, 2022 and December 31, 2021, the Senior Secured Credit Facility had a total outstanding balance of \$100,000 and \$0, respectively.
-During the fourth quarter of 2022, the Company borrowed on its Senior Secured Credit Facility primarily to fund the repurchase of shares that the Company completed in connection with the November 2022 secondary offering described in Note 11, Share-based Compensation and Equity.
+As of December 31, 2023 and December 31, 2022, the Senior Secured Credit Facility had a total outstanding balance of \$59,000 and \$100,000, respectively.

 Guarantors of the Senior Secured Credit Facility

 Laureate Education, Inc. is the borrower under our Senior Secured Credit Facility.
 All of Laureate's required United States legal entities, excluding certain subsidiaries that the Company considers dormant based on the lack of activity, are guarantors of the Senior Secured Credit Facility, and all of the guarantors' assets, both real and intangible, are pledged as collateral.
 Additionally, not more than 65% of the shares held directly by Laureate Education, Inc. or any guarantors in non-domestic subsidiaries are pledged as collateral.